publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch72/schIII/ptF/m__us_usc_t42_s5751.md

         (2) __Allocation__

-            (A) __Parts A and B of this subchapter__
+            (A) __Parts A and B__

-                From the amount appropriated under paragraph (1) for a fiscal year, the Secretary shall reserve not less than 90 percent to carry out parts A and B of this subchapter.
+                From the amount appropriated under paragraph (1) for a fiscal year, the Secretary shall reserve not less than 90 percent to carry out parts A and B.

-            (B) __Part B of this subchapter__
+            (B) __Part B__

-                Of the amount reserved under subparagraph (A), 45 percent and, in those fiscal years in which continuation grant obligations and the quality and number of applicants for parts A and B of this subchapter warrant not more than 55 percent, shall be reserved to carry out part B of this subchapter.
+                Of the amount reserved under subparagraph (A), 45 percent and, in those fiscal years in which continuation grant obligations and the quality and number of applicants for parts A and B warrant not more than 55 percent, shall be reserved to carry out part B.

-        (3) __Parts C and D of this subchapter__
+        (3) __Parts C and D__

             (A) __In general__

-                In each fiscal year, after reserving the amounts required by paragraph (2), the Secretary shall use the remaining amount (if any) to carry out parts C and D of this subchapter (other than [section 5714–25 of this title][/us/usc/t42/s5714–25]).
+                In each fiscal year, after reserving the amounts required by paragraph (2), the Secretary shall use the remaining amount (if any) to carry out parts C and D (other than [section 5714–25 of this title][/us/usc/t42/s5714–25]).

             (B) __Periodic estimate__

                 There are authorized to be appropriated to carry out [section 5714–25 of this title][/us/usc/t42/s5714–25] such sums as may be necessary for fiscal years 2009, 2010, 2011, 2012, and 2013.

-        (4) __Part E of this subchapter__
+        (4) __Part E__

-            There are authorized to be appropriated to carry out part E of this subchapter $25,000,000 for fiscal year 2009 and such sums as may be necessary for fiscal years 2010, 2011, 2012, and 2013.
+            There are authorized to be appropriated to carry out part E $25,000,000 for fiscal year 2009 and such sums as may be necessary for fiscal years 2010, 2011, 2012, and 2013.

     (b) __Separate identification required__